 Birth and Bereavement Support

-Pregnancy, miscarriage or pregnancy loss, infertility, and the postpartum period can tremendously challenge an individual's mental health.
+Pregnancy, miscarriage or pregnancy loss, infant loss due to SIDS/ SUDC, infertility, and the postpartum period can tremendously challenge an individual's mental health.

 An individual who has endured the unbearable loss of a pregnancy is suddenly cast into a world of unknowns.
 This isn't what they expected.
 Everything has turned upside down.
 If a clinical depression descends upon the already weary soul, loss and pain become deeper and darker.
 If left untreated, PPD can (and often does) affect an individual's ability to participate in their daily life, which in turn affects family, friends, employers, and the community at large.